 This suggests the nature of the monstrous is allowing fear and hatred to overcome oneself and inflict pain on others.
 Similar to Frankenstein’s shame of his creation, the Samsa family hides Gregor instead of seeking consistent medical help.
 This causes Gregor to starve himself until he “loses the battle with life” (Abassian 2007, p.
 49).
 Contrastingly, the Creature becomes vengeful and emotionally tormented, “I (the Creature) am malicious because I am miserable.
 Am I not shunned and hated by all mankind?”
 (Shelly 1818, p.217).

 Additionally, Frankenstein commits suicide, and it is implied the Creature threatens to do so as well (Shelly 1818, p.
 335-345).
-The lack in peaceful resolutions for all characters allegorically shows the monstrous impacts of exclusion and emotional isolation.
+The lack of peaceful resolutions for all characters allegorically shows the monstrous impacts of exclusion and emotional isolation.
 Thus, the complications caused by the fear of the unknown, imply this fear acts as an invisible monster.

 While it is not the fear of the unknown that is inherently monstrous, the way the characters deal with it turns them into monsters.
 Through the techniques of intertextual referencing, irony, doppelgangers, and symbolism, Frankenstein investigates the fear of the unknown.
 Frankenstein’s unwillingness to understand the unknown lead to his Creature and himself becoming figuratively and psychologically monstrous.

 Comparatively, the Samsas’ reaction to Gregor turns Metamorphosis into an allegory about how the mentally ill are treated by society.
-Metamorphosis investigates this further through metaphors, allusions, symbolism and presenting the narration as though Gregor has psychosis.
+Metamorphosis investigates this further through metaphors, allusions, symbolism and presents the narration as though Gregor has psychosis.